-The subject property comprises a purpose built mid terraced chalet style villa located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.
+The subject property comprises an extended semi detached villa located within the Newton Mearns district lying to the south of Glasgow city centre where surrounding properties are similar in age and character.

 Adequate local shopping, educational and public transport facilities are available close by.